openshift/enhancements/enhancements/storage/cleanup-lso-symlink.md

 ## Drawbacks

 One drawback is - if user wants to keep one or more PVs around (in case they have data on it) and still delete the `LocalVolume` or `LocalVolumeSet` object - this will require users to set `ReclaimPolicy` of `Retain` on those PVs, before deleting `LocalVolume` or `LocalVolumeSet` objects and then using force delete to delete those objects.

+## Alternatives

+We discussed the possibility of _always_ deleting the symlink when the PV is deleted, even if the `LocalVolume` or `LocalVolumeSet` owner object is not deleted.
+The problem is this breaks a use case that worked before, where the user specifies `/dev/sda` in the LV for example.
+LSO converts this into `/dev/disk/by-id/...` and as long as the symlink remains, that same device will be used.
+But if we always remove the symlink when the PV is deleted, then a reboot could change device enumeration and it would then point to a different disk entirely the next time it is created.
+Because of that, we only remove the symlink when the owner object is deleted.
+In the future we could allow this "always delete the symlink" policy with an opt-in in the `LocalVolume` / `LocalVolumeSet` option for those who may find it useful.

 ## Test Plan